 The turbulent weather of winter can cause leaves, twigs, and all other kinds of debris to fall onto your lawn.
 So, to kickstart its spruce-up, grab your best garden rake and clear it all up, so you're just left with the grass.

 Then, you might want to think about scarification.
-This is the process of digging through the lawn to remove organic matter that can undermine the health of your lawn.
+This is the process of working through the lawn to remove organic matter that can undermine its health.

-Do I need to scarify, you ask?
+But how can you tell if your grass needs scarifying?
 Well, RHS turf expert Nigel Downs shares his advice.
 He explains how you should start by taking a good look at your grass.
-Can't see the soil?
-Then that probably means there's a build up of thatch or moss which needs removing.
-Use a metal grass rake to do this and the improved air circulation and water filtration will lead to a much healthier lawn.
+If you can't see the soil, there's probably a build-up of thatch or moss that needs removing.
+Use a metal grass rake to do this and the improved air circulation and water filtration will lead to much healthier turf.

 2. Take your lawn mower for a spin

-Your trusty best cordless lawn mower (or maybe you've opted for one of our low-maintenance best robot lawn mowers) has most likely been out of action for a while.
-Now it's time to dust off the cobwebs and wheel it back out of the shed, ready for the first mow of the season.
-But before you let it loose, there's a few top tricks to bear in mind.
+Your trusty cordless lawn mower (or maybe you've opted for one of our low-maintenance best robot lawn mowers) has most likely been out of action over winter.
+But once spring arrives, it's time to dust off the cobwebs and wheel it back out of the shed, ready for the first mow of the season.
+But, before you let it loose, there are a few top tricks to bear in mind.

 According to the RHS, your first mow of the year should be done using the highest setting – you can then gradually decrease this over time.
-The team at Homebase adds that a good rule-of-thumb is to never cut more than one third of the length at a time.
-The RHS also says to never mow when it is frosty or damp – this can compact the soil and damage the grass.
+The team at Homebase adds that a good rule-of-thumb is to never cut more than one-third of the length at a time.
+The RHS also says to never mow when it is frosty or damp.
+Doing so can compact the soil and damage the grass.

-A final tip from RHS lawn expert David Hedges-Gower is to ensure your lawnmower has a sharp blade.
-This will also prevent damage and help the lawn's uptake of nutrients and water.
+It's also important to ensure your lawn mower has a sharp blade.
+This will also prevent damage to the turf and help the lawn's uptake of nutrients and water.

 After a bit more guidance?
-Check out our advice on how to mow a lawn.
+You can find lots of in-depth advice on how to mow a lawn in our dedicated feature.

 3. Neaten up the edges

-And once you've got things back in order, why not go the extra mile and add one of our modern edging ideas?
+And once you've got things back in order, why not go the extra mile and add some lawn edging ideas?
 They're a fabulous way to get an instant spring lawn update.
 And, they will make maintenance easier too, especially alongside flower beds or pathways, as will keep materials such as gravel and mulch in their proper places.

-Nigel Downs, turf expert from the RHS, explains how aeration is an important part of boosting a lawn's health.
-It's straight-forward to do, too.
+Nigel Downs explains how aeration is an important part of boosting a lawn's health.

 Learning how to aerate a lawn is easy.
-Simply push a garden fork into the ground, all the way in, and then gently lean it backwards before pulling it out again.
-Move backwards 3-4 inches and repeat, all the way up and down your plot.
+Simply push a garden fork into the ground, all the way in, and then gently lean it backward before pulling it out again.
+Move backward 3-4 inches and repeat, all the way up and down your plot.
 This encourages oxygen to flow and improves root growth, leading to a lusher and more resilient lawn.

 Nigel continues to explain that you can follow the aeration with a layer of top dressing.
-Start by sprinkling soil, compost or sand (depending on the conditions of your plot) over the lawn.
+Start by sprinkling soil, compost, or sand (depending on the conditions of your plot) over the lawn.
 For example, if you're working with heavy clay, then incorporating a sandy top dressing will improve its drainage.
-Unsure on the conditions of your garden?
-Take a look at our guide to soil types.
+Unsure of the conditions of your garden?
+Our guide to soil types will help.